 The industry should see a decrease in overall personnel in the near future, but many of the sectors like Telehealth, Travel Nursing, and Case Management will stay in demand as the administration of healthcare continues to evolve.

-The Role of Staffing Firms
+The Role of Staffing Firms in Healthcare

 Due to the unprecedented nature of the pandemic, quickly finding the right people for a job became all the more imperative.
 Staffing firms were able to relieve much of this talent demand, sourcing experienced professionals for healthcare organizations, facilities, and government health programs.
 The speedy turnaround helped fill roles that would have taken much longer to place from within the organization.
 This meant that patients could receive care more easily and that healthcare entities could save energy to be used for operations instead of hiring.